vasilycrespo/demo_dashboard/README.md

 $ Socket io listening at port 3000
 ```

-You can use any web browser located on your local system to acces the app using the following adde
+You can use any web browser located on your local system to acces the app using the following address

 [http://localhost:8080/]

-That should be all, now server must be up and running!
+That should be all, now the server must be up and running!

 [Node js]: <https://nodejs.org/>